 NGINX Ingress Controller on Google Kubernetes Engine

 In Kubernetes, Ingress allows external users and client applications access to HTTP services.
-Ingress consists of two components: Ingress Resource and Ingress Controller.
+Ingress consists of two components: an Ingress Resource and an Ingress Controller:

 - Ingress Resource is a collection of rules for the inbound traffic to reach Services.
 These are Layer 7 (L7) rules that allow hostnames (and optionally paths) to be directed to specific Services in Kubernetes.

 - Ingress Controller acts upon the rules set by the Ingress Resource, typically via an HTTP or L7 load balancer.
-It is vital that both pieces are properly configured to route traffic from an outside client to a Kubernetes Service.
+It is vital that both pieces are properly configured so that traffic can be routed from an outside client to a Kubernetes Service.

-- Websocket, which allows you to load balance Websocket applications.
+- Websockets, which allows you to load balance Websocket applications.